MSU-CECO/think-like-a-water-manager/dew_benchmark/README.md

     * Authors's License Statement: **“This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY-NC-ND).”**

 Due to licensing and copyright issues, this repository only reflects information related to Book #1.
-As of the creation of this repositpry, Books #2 and #3 are still accessible and available online, at their provided link, for the inspection of all.
-As such, none of their contents are reflected in any shape or form here.
+As of the time of creation of this repository, Books #2 and #3 are still accessible and available online, at their provided link, for the inspection of all.

 ## Dataset Splits Creation